The Ultimate Patty Melt

 - 1/2 teaspoon ancho chili powder (mild chili powder also works)

 - To prepare onions: heat olive oil in large skillet.
-Add onion slices and saute for 3 minutes.
+Add onion slices and saute for 3 minutes over medium heat.
 Once onions become slightly opaque, add beer and cook for 30 seconds.
 Add broth, soy sauce, salt, black pepper, and chili powder.
 Allow onions to simmer on medium-low for 30-35 minutes until liquid has absorbed and onions are soft.
-You can make ahead of time and reheat once patties are cooked.
+You can make this ahead of time and reheat once patties are cooked.

 - Preheat grill for medium-high heat.

 - Place ground beef into a large bowl.
 Add 1/3 cup of stout beer, salt, Worcestershire sauce, onion powder, garlic powder, and black pepper to meat.
 Combine ingredients, but do not over mix.
 Form into 6-7 oblong shaped patties, a little bigger that the length and width of marbled rye slices.
 Place patties onto grill and cook for 5-6 minutes per side, or until they reach an internal temperature of 165 degrees F.